-Sidney Crosby Continues To Produce Exceptional Numbers In 15th NHL Season
+NESN

 Sidney Crosby has been striking fear into opposing teams for a very long time.

-The Pittsburgh Penguins center has been one of the most successful NHL players in recent memory and continues to do amass big numbers into his 15th season.
+The Pittsburgh Penguins center has been one of the most successful NHL players in recent memory, and continues to amass big numbers in his 15th season.

-Crosby has recorded the most points in the NHL since the 2014-15 season (464) and has shown no signs of slowing down this season with five goals and 12 assists so far through 14 games.
+Crosby has recorded the most points in the NHL since the 2014-15 season (464), and has shown no signs of slowing down with five goals and 12 assists through 14 games.

 For more on the 32-year-old, check out the video above from “Bruins Face-Off Live,” presented by EchoStor Technologies.